 Adan Gonzalez was a high school student in the rough Oak Cliff neighborhood in Dallas, TX, with dreams of going to college, being a boxer, and launching a national effort to support disenfranchised youth through education, empowerment, and networking.
 At one time, Adan shared one bedroom with six others while his father worked long hours as a custodian and mother held odd jobs to help feed the family.
 Unfortunately, there was no internet in his apartment or apartment complex, and too often no electricity.
 To complete homework requiring online access, he would walk late at night, after sports practices, to a McDonalds or Starbucks and lean up against the building to catch enough of the sporadic wi-fi signals to finish his assignments on a borrowed laptop.
 When he had to research and apply for colleges, he hit the streets in search of a signal that didn’t have a password attached to it.

-Fortunately, Adan was able to hurdle the TechEdquity Gap and went to Georgetown University for undergrad, Harvard’s Graduate School for Education, and Columbia’s Teaching College and yes, he’s the founder and runs the Puede Academy in his hometown where he educates hundreds of children.
-Unfortunately, the kids under his tutelage are facing the same issues he did when he was a kid, except with greater force because of the pandemic.
+Fortunately, Adan was able to hurdle the TechEdquity Gap and went to Georgetown University for undergrad, Harvard’s Graduate School for Education, and Columbia’s Teaching College and founded and runs the Puede Academy in his hometown where he educates hundreds of children.
+Unfortunately, the children under his tutelage are facing the same issues he did when he was a kid, except with greater force because of the pandemic.
 The gap has gotten bigger which Adan never would have imagined when he was dealing with it 10 years ago as a high school student.
-His purpose in life is to make things better for the students he works with.
-And then COVID-19 hit.
+His purpose in life is to make things better for the students he works with and then COVID-19 hit in addition to the other challenges they faced being immigrants and living in poverty.

-Even beyond education, at a time that our communities need to have social impact, the TechEquity Gap is ominously looming.
-Think about it, a 15- year-old Black, Latinx or Native with access to a laptop and wi-fi can reach more people in a split second than Martin Luther King, Jr., Cesar Chavez, and Gandhi could in their iconic lifetimes combined.
+Beyond education, at a time that our communities need to be mobilized for social impact, the TechEquity Gap is ominously looming.
+Think about it, a 15- year-old Black, Latinx or Native with access to a device and wi-fi can reach more people in a split second than Martin Luther King, Jr., Cesar Chavez, and Gandhi could in their iconic lifetimes combined.
 That is unprecedented potential for social impact … if they have the tools.